hemchandkj/PyTut/README.md

-Python Tutorials and Lessons
-This repository contains a Google Colab notebook that teaches fundamental Python programming concepts to absolute beginners through a series of structured lessons and interactive code examples.
+Python Tutorials and Lessons: This repository contains a Google Colab notebook created while teaching fundamental Python programming concepts to absolute beginners through a series of structured lessons and interactive code examples.

 Table of Contents
 Lesson 1: Introduction to Python — History, Context, and Development.